benkhalifaamir/ANA/README.md

 # ANA
-To get ANA up and running, follow these detailed steps:
+To get ANA up and running, follow these detailed stepss:

 Server Preparation: